Drivers can save $859/yr* by comparing car insurance

 You love it or hate it, that alarm clock going off an hour early or late, and you think, “Who could have come up with this cursed or blessed idea?”
 It wrecks and helps a lot of things, from health to the economy, but you might be wondering if it affects your driving too.

-We understand and get it—switches in time can be dangerous, and that may mean extra fatal crashes on the road.
-For that reason, we’ve put together the 10 worst states for the daylight saving time switch, when it comes to fatal car crashes.
+We understand and get it—switches in time can be exhausting and confusing.
+Well, it turns out, they are dangerous too.
+The DST switches actually mean spikes in fatal crashes on U.S. roadways.
+This is only one reason you need a good car insurance policy.
+But when it comes to daylight saving time, we've done the research and put together the 10 worst states for the time switch when it comes to fatal car crashes.

 10 Worst States for Daylight Saving Time